Get to know our Leadership Team

-Ifeyinwa Anako is a current Dean of Students at the Harlem Village Academy Charter School.
+Ifeyinwa Anako was most recently a 6th grade Mathematics teacher and Instructional Coach at Harlem Village Academies, where she also served as Dean of Students.
 She earned a Bachelor of Science in Diagnostic Research from the University of Connecticut in 2008 and worked as a Lab Technologist before transitioning into teaching.
 In 2012, Ifeyinwa was accepted into the New York Teaching Fellowship Program as a Special Education teacher and earned a Master of Science in Education from St. John’s University in 2014.
-Through this time, Ifeyinwa had the opportunity to teach mathematics, she began her teaching experience as a 7th grade Mathematics teacher and quickly transitioned into a leader role as a Grade Team Leader and Mentor Teacher at Baychester Middle School.
+Through this time, Ifeyinwa had the opportunity to teach mathematics.
+She began her teaching experience as a 7th grade Mathematics teacher and quickly transitioned into a leadership role as a Grade Team Leader and Mentor Teacher at Baychester Middle School.
 In addition to teaching, Ifeyinwa has had the opportunity of taking on additional roles such as teaching Robotics with the Harlem Children's Zone and Black Girls Rock organizations in New York City.